-The attorney will be suspended from practice for 30 days and placed on a two-year probation.
-She is required to attend the state bar's client trust accounting school and ethics school.
+The attorney's 30-day suspension ended April 11 but she has been placed on a two-year probation.
+She is required to attend the state bar's client trust accounting school and the ethics school.

 Montion-Garcia is a graduate of the Southwestern University School of Law and was admitted to the California State Bar in 1998.